stlehmann/Flask-MQTT/README.md

 * use callbacks for certain topics
 * use one callback for all subscribed topics

+## Limitations

+**Flask-MQTT is currently not suitable for the use with multiple worker instances.** So if you use a WSGI server like *gevent* or *gunicorn* make sure you only have one worker instance.

 ## Installation

 Simply install the package as usual via pip: